fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 13.8.1 =
+Adds a minimized version of the leaflet.js CSS file.
+This file is used by the Map widget.
+Bug fix when resizing flexslider images to avoid stretching images wider than their full size dimensions.

 = 13.8.0 =
 Adds template tags `invp_get_the_last_modified()` and `invp_get_raw_last_modified()`.
 Registers all scripts and styles on the `enqueue_block_editor_assets` hook so blocks can use them.
 Adds & implements iFrameResizer.js in the [invp_iframe] shortcode instead of relying on the themes like _dealer to provide the library and resize iframes.
 Bug fix when looking for an SVG file path in the Carfax Widget.
 Bug fix in the `invp_get_the_transmission_speeds()` template tag.
 The single `$post_id` argument is now optional, matching all other template tags.